 With the exception of the Chair of the Board, all directors of the Company are required to receive at least 50% of their annual Board retainers in equity, although they may elect to receive a greater percentage pursuant to the terms of the EIP.
 Directors will receive such equity in the form of DSUs.
 Provided, however, in lieu of DSUs, a director may elect to receive the equity portion of their retainer in cash which then must be used to purchase an equivalent amount of equity on the open market.
 As it pertains to the Chair of the Board, the Chair is required to receive at least 35% of his annual board retainer in the form of equity, although he may elect to receive a greater percentage pursuant to the terms of the EIP.
 The Chair will receive such equity in the form of DSUs.
 Provided, however, in lieu of DSUs, the Chair may elect to receive a greater percentage pursuant to the terms of the EIP.
 The Chair will receive such equity in the form of DSUs.
-Provided, however, in lieu of DSUs, the Chair may elect to receive the equity portion of the equity portion of the section of the equity on the open market.
+Provided, however, in lieu of DSUs, the Chair may elect to receive the equity portion of the EIP.
+The Chair will receive such equity in the form of DSUs.
+Provided, however, in lieu of DSUs, the Chair may elect to receive the equity portion of his retainer in cash which then must be used to purchase an equivalent amount of equity on the open market.